The best questions for your one-on-one conversations

 People who do the work know best what it takes to improve.
 Ask for their valuable insights:

 - Do you have everything you need to be able to do your job right now?

-- What do you think we should do as a company now to get through this period even better?
+- What do you think we should do better as a company?

-- What do you think about the way we are treating our employees right now?
+- What do you think about the way we are treating our employees?

-- How can we make our team meeting more effective?
+- How can we make our team meetings more effective?

 - How do you see your colleagues?
 Friends, acquaintances, strangers?